sameepsi/Audits/ParsecPresale.md

 * The use modifiers in the functions and state variables are explicitly specified which increases the readability of the contract and makes it more trustworthy.

-* It will be good if contract will have a circuit breaker to stop contract execution in case of any emergency or attacks[link](https://consensys.github.io/smart-contract-best-practices/software_engineering/#circuit-breakers-pause-contract-functionality).
+* It will be good if contract will have a circuit breaker to stop contract execution in case of any emergency or attacks- [link](https://consensys.github.io/smart-contract-best-practices/software_engineering/#circuit-breakers-pause-contract-functionality).